MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/ns-ipsectypes-ipsec_cipher_transform_id0.md

 ### -field cipherType

-The type of the encryption algorithm as specified by <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_cipher_type_">IPSEC_CIPHER_TYPE</a>.
+The type of the encryption algorithm as specified by [IPSEC_CIPHER_TYPE](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_cipher_type)a>.

 ### -field cipherConfig